Fill your College Details

 6. Write a program to find the sum of two numbers.

-In this c coding questions and answers, we will calculate the sum of two numbers input by the user.
-We use the scanf function to take user input and store the numbers in variables.
-Then, we compute the sum and display the result using the printf function.
+In this C coding question and answer, we will compute the sum of two numbers provided by the user.
+The scanf function will be utilized to request the inputs and read the two numbers into variables, which will be summed and printed on the terminal using the printf function.

 #include <stdio.h>